What are the 10 top fears teens are experiencing in 2020?

 According to a study in the Journal of the American Academy of Child and Adolescent Psychiatry (JAACAP) we are now seeing children and adolescents with higher rates of depression and anxiety resulting from the required isolation and loneliness of COVID-19.
 This has resulted in kids acting out, and in more extreme cases, suicides or attempted suicides.

 There are some simple ways to combat it, such as exercise, listening to music, and writing about their feelings.
 Learn more about COVID’s impact on children’s mental health.

 Dealing With Teens’ Fears

-Whatever your teen’s fears are, they can be overcome.
-If you listen to what they’re afraid of, validate their fears (don’t dismiss them or you risk losing their trust), and come up with solutions together; they’ll be more apt to talk to you in the future when they need your parental guidance.
+Whatever your teen’s top fears of 2020 are, they can be overcome.
+If you listen to what they’re afraid of, validate their fears (don’t dismiss them or you risk losing their trust), and come up with solutions together, they’ll be more apt to talk to you in the future when they need your parental guidance.

 Stage of Life

 Guttmacher Institute – Fewer U.S. Teens Are Receiving Formal Sex Education Now Than in the Past

 Psychology Today – Teens fearing the future